DPDK/dpdk/doc/guides/sample_app_ug/ipv4_multicast.rst

 The following sections provide some explanation of the code.
-As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 Forwarding sample application (see Chapter 9 "L2 Forwarding Sample Application in Real and Virtualized Environments" for more information).
+As mentioned in the overview section, the initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
 The following sections describe aspects that are specific to the IPv4 Multicast sample application.

 Memory Pool Initialization